andresbravog/copy-ruby/README.md

   end
 ```

-in fact this last step is optional (yes! we support multiple applications) but if as all humans you use only one copy app is easy to do it like this.
+in fact this last step is optional (yes! we support multiple applications) but if as most fo the humans you use only one copy app, this is the easyest way to go.

 Oauth